 |5) Aid for process and organizational innovation (art 29, (EU) No 651/2014);|

-The activities of the main call Projects should contribute to at least one of the programme focus areas: Green Industry Innovation, ICT or Welfare Technology as described below:
+The activities of the small grant scheme projects should contribute to at least one of the programme focus areas: Green Industry Innovation or Welfare Technology as described below:

 1.Green Industry Innovation.
 Under this focus area industrial companies are supported to take steps towards digitalization, product development and resource efficiency.
 Grant is provided to develop and apply new green products and services that would lead to more sustainable processes and the use of resources.
 Such projects could be, for example, development and adoption of automation and robotics – based solutions aimed at increasing efficiency of processes of the industry and energy sector.

 2. Welfare Technology.
 This focus area addresses developing new products, services and processes in the area of welfare technologies.
 Support under this section aims to contribute to product, service and process developments in ICT and health sector companies.
 Activities supported will foster development of new solutions in welfare technology.
 In welfare technology projects, a representative of the end user of the solution must be involved in the implementation of the project.